-AB 2751, This bill prohibits employer from discharging or in any manner discriminating, retaliating, or taking any adverse action against an employee because the employee updates or attempts to update personal information based on a lawful change of name, social security number, or federal employment authorization document.
+AB 2751, This bill prohibits an employer from discharging or in any manner discriminating, retaliating, or taking any adverse action against an employee because of the employee updates or attempts to update personal information based on a lawful change of name, social security number, or federal employment authorization document.
 The bill would prohibit an employer’s compliance with these provisions from serving as the basis for a claim of discrimination, including any disparate treatment claim.
 Lastly, AB 2751 clarifies that a $10,000 penalty (per employee) for each violation will be awarded to the employee or employees who faced the illegal retaliation.

 AB 263 and SB 666 were enacted last year to protect immigrant workers against unlawful retaliation.
 These two bills have since operated in conjunction to prohibit employers from engaging in various “immigration-related practices” against employees who had exercised certain rights protected under state labor and employment laws.
 These “unfair immigration-related practices” included threatening to file or filing a false police report or threatening to contact or contacting immigration authorities in retaliation for some protected activity engaged in by the employee.